 It’s a perfect, picturesque way to end a day trip through Bali.

 8. Dinner and Drinks at The Bistrot in Seminyak

 It’s a bit of a drive from Tanah Lot, but The Bistrot is well worth a visit for its creative menu, cocktails, and almost surreal design.
 The restaurant has a whimsical but classic theme, with antique furniture and décor creating what they call a “metro meets retro feel.”
 Wrap up your day here with dinner and a few drinks, and you’re sure to have a memorable meal in Bali.

 There are so many more points of interest to see in Bali, more than anyone could squeeze into a one day cruise port stop, but that’s not to say you can’t hit some of the great highlights!
-And if you’re planning a trip to Bali—and have some extra time to play with—don’t forget to check out some of Indonesia’s other treasures.
+And if you’re planning a trip to Bali—and have some extra time to play with.

 This post may contain affiliate links.
 If you make a purchase through my links, I earn a commission that helps to keep this blog running—at no extra cost to you.
 You can read my full disclosure here.

 Raja Ampat Bucket List: 7 Things to Do

 3 Sacred Indonesian Places to Visit in Yogyakarta